middlebury/college-handbook/content/i-policies-for-all/g-misconduct-in-research/g-misconduct-in-research.md

 ## 3. Deﬁnitions

-**Accepted practices of the relevant research community.&#x20;**&#x54;his term means those practices established by 42 CFR Part 93 and by PHS funding components, as well as commonly accepted professional codes or norms within the overarching community of researchers and institutions that apply for and receive PHS awards.
+**Accepted practices of the relevant research community.&#x20;**&#x54;his term means those practices established by 42 CFR Part 93 and by PHS funding components, as well as commonly accepted professional codes or norms within the overarching community of researchers and institutions that apply for and receive PHS awards or other agency awards.

 **Administrative record.&#x20;**&#x54;he administrative record comprises: the institutional record; any information provided by the respondent to ORI, including but not limited to the transcript of any virtual or in-person meetings under § 93.403(b) between the respondent and ORI, and correspondence between the respondent and ORI; any additional information provided to ORI while the case is pending before ORI; and any analysis or additional information generated or obtained by ORI.
 Any analysis or additional information generated or obtained by ORI will also be made available to the respondent.